The Fragility of Sparsity: Empirical illustrations

 \section{Empirical illustrations}

-In this section we revisit three applications that leveraged \acp{SBE}: the application in \textcite[BCH]{bch14} that probes the investigation by \textcite{DoLe01} of the impact of abortion on crime, the \textcite{ferrara22} study of employment opportunities for Black southerners in the aftermath of \ac{WW2}, and the examination of the relationship between moral values and voting behavior by \textcite{enke20}.
-In each application, we apply the original \ac{SBE} to \cref{eq:outcome} after changing the specification of the control matrix $W$ (where rows correspond to the control vectors $W_{i}$) in seemingly innocuous ways that don't impact \ac{OLS} estimates.
+In this section, we revisit three applications that leveraged \acp{SBE}: the application in \textcite[BCH]{bch14} that probes the investigation by \textcite{DoLe01} of the impact of abortion on crime, the \textcite{ferrara22} study of employment opportunities for Black southerners in the aftermath of \ac{WW2}, and the examination of the relationship between moral values and voting behavior by \textcite{enke20}.
+In each application, the parameter of interest is the coefficient $\beta$ in the linear model

+We estimate $\beta$ by applying the original \ac{SBE} after changing the specification of the control matrix $W$ (where rows correspond to the control vectors $W_{i}$) in seemingly innocuous ways that do not impact \ac{OLS} estimates.
+We show that the impact of these normalizations on \acp{SBE} is, on the other hand, substantial.
+To isolate the effect of the choice of control matrix from other implementation details, our analysis otherwise sticks to software defaults.\footnote{For estimates using post-double selection, we use the \texttt{hdm} package and its defaults, including the choice of the tuning parameter and normalizing the columns of $W$ to have unit variance.}